SAMIRKARN592/ToDoApp/README.md

 ## Installation
+1. Dowload the zip file
+2. Extract the files

-1. install android studio
+3. install android studio
-2. go to FIle >open and upload the file
+4. go to FIle >open and upload the folder
-3. Set proper Environment for the file
+5. Set proper Environment for the app
-4. Run the code
+6. Run the code